PMassicotte/cdoc/README.md

 Horsens dataset
 ---------------

 -   There are two types of filters used for CDOM (GFF and 0.2).
-Which one should we use?
 I decided to use 0.2.

 -   Some values for the filter type have `NA`.
 What it means?

 -   Samples have been taken at different depths.
 Some have `NA`.
 Can I interpret it as depth = 0?

 -   There is a field named `DOC_FLAG` which can have two values (0, 1).
-Is it related to the quality of DOC measurements?
+I removed those with values = 1.

 -   CDOM was already provided as absorption coefficients.
 No conversion has been done.